wizage/Lambda-Layers-Workshop/README.md

 You should now see a new `node_modules/` folder in your `hello_world` application folder.

+### Diving into the code

-2. Now that our enviroment is set up we are going to dive into the `app.js` code.
+Now that our enviroment is set up we are going to dive into the `app.js` code.
 We are going to add the `moment` package we just installed to our existing application by changing the message from `Hello World` to `Today is <insert day>`.
 If you want to use axios functionality to return the ip address uncomment the lines or use the code below.

 <details>
   <summary>Code example:</summary>